GClunies/reflekt/README.md

 - Allow teams to assess how tracking plan changes will affect downstream dbt models.

 ### Reflekt + Avo
 [Avo](https://www.avo.app/) uses branches, environments, and naming conventions to manage tracking plans, bringing a workflow similar to software engineering into their web based UI.

-For Avo users, **we recommend continuing to manage tracking plans in Avo, then connecting a Reflekt project to Avo** (see our docs on [Connecting Reflekt + Avo](DOCUMENTATION.md/#connecting-reflekt--avo)).
+**For Avo users, we recommend continuing to manage tracking plans in Avo, then connecting a Reflekt project to Avo** (see docs on [Connecting Reflekt + Avo](DOCUMENTATION.md/#connecting-reflekt--avo)).
 With this setup, you can:
 - Pull the tracking plan from Avo as it changes (can specify Avo branch) into Reflekt.
   ```bash
   $ reflekt pull --name my-plan --avo-branch staging